staxrip/staxrip/md/test-build.md

 - new macro %eval_ps:<expression>% added to evaluate PowerShell expressions
 - various improvements in the batch/cli audio encoder GUI
 - deafults tab added to video filter profile editor and several menu editors
+- added option to encode audio with the channels count of the audio source file

 #### Fixed Bugs